gobwas/articles/instrumenting-go-components.en.md

 ## Introduction

-In this article I will share my thoughts on how Go programms should be instrumented in a clean and flexible way.
+In this article I will share my thoughts on how Go programs should be instrumented in a clean and flexible way.

 ## TL;DR